Office Space Efficiency: Understanding Rentable vs. Usable Square Foot Equation

 Asking about the load factor should lead to your initial discussions with landlords and/or property management representatives.
 Having this information will give you an accurate representation of how much space will ultimately be shared between all tenants, and will immediately tell you if the space is large enough to welcome your interior design plans and your team.

 Is the Load Factor Worth the Extra Monthly Cost?

 Once you’ve collected data and know the actual usable space, you’ll need to determine if the excess shared common areas are worth the additional expenditure.
 For argument sake, imagine there are two offices with 7,000 square feet of rentable space.
 One office has a 15% load factor and the other has a 20% load factor.

 You’re likely to be more inclined to rent the office with the 15% load factor due to less common area and more usable space.
 However, if the amenities and condition of the other office are in better condition and more desirable, you might decide to take the office with the 20% load factor.

 Reading the fine print is important, but not as important as understanding what the fine print means.
-Be sure to fully understand that load factor is the true usable square footage of the space, and not the rentable square footage by which landlords price their spaces.
+Be sure to fully understand that the load factor is the true usable square footage of the space and not the rentable square footage by which landlords price their spaces.

 Contact us at Aura Office today to learn how you can create an efficient office space for your business!